emiloberg/liferay-ddmtool/README.md

 ## Limitations
 * Currently there's no way of syncing *removal* of files.
 If you remove a file on server, you must remove it locally and vice versa.
+* Every Template _must_ be assigned to a Structure.
+Don't create any templates on the Liferay server which does not have a structure connected to it.
 * Much of the magic comes form matching names.
 If there's a journal template on the server named 'My Template' the app will try to match it to the file project/journal/templates/My Template.ftl (or .vm).
 Therefor, if you rename a structure or template, it'll be seen as a new file.
+* There may be no exotic characters in the structure/template names (nothing which is not valid filename on an old Windows machine, so no slash, no comma, etc).
 * As we at [Monator](http://www.monator.com) are all running Macs, the DDM Tool hasn't been tested on Windows.

 ## Settings